BipulShukla01/AI-Voice-Agent-AVA-/README.md

 - Create derivative works from this code.

 For inquiries regarding usage rights, please contact: iambipulshukla@gmail.com .
-Check the licenses and usage limits for AssemblyAI, Google Generative AI, and Murf AI before deploying to production.
+Check the licenses and usage limits for APIs before deploying to production.